Cosmian/mse-home-cli/documentation/docs/develop.md

 |      `$TMP_PATH`       |                 `/tmp`                 |       ✅       |       ❌        |                                              A temporary folder                                               |
 |     `$MODULE_PATH`     |               `/mse-app`               |       ✅       |       ❌        |                                   Containing the decrypted application code                                   |

-Please note that writting operations in `$HOME` are about 2.5 times slower than in a `$TMP_PATH`.
+Please note that writing operations in `$HOME` are about 2.5 times slower than in a `$TMP_PATH`.
 However, the max file size you can allocate in `$TMP_PATH` is `hardware_memory / 4` and the number of files has no limit since the sum of their size is lower than the size still available.
 Choose wisely the file location based on your own application constraints.

 (1) Only the enclave containing this version of your code can decrypt this directory.
 Another enclave or even another version of your application won't be able to read it

 (2) The data will be removed when the application is stopped

-## Mseignore file
+## `.mseignore` file

 You can edit a `.mseignore` file in your code directory.
-This file is read by the cli when deploying an app and avoid sending some files remotely.
+This file is read by the CLI when deploying an app and avoid sending some files remotely.
 The syntax is the same as `.gitignore`.

 A default `.mseignore` is generated by the `mse scaffold` command.